thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 Metadata
 -----------------
 Apart from domain data, defining a metadata configuring the user simulator is the only thing you need to do for deloying a user simulating conversations with your SDS.
-In the current code, the metadata is defined by a python dict object and may includes the following sections (each section is a key in the dict):
+In the current code, the metadata is defined by a python dict object and may includes the following properties (each section is a key in the dict):

 - ``goals``: A list of final goal descriptions which the user may have. :ref:`goals`
 - ``slot_table_field_mapping``: A dict mapping each slot to its data sources.